bootcamp-Mo/didactic-engine/validateIpAddress.md

 character at a specific position in the input string.
 Brackets can hold ranges to specify a contiguous set of characters, or list individual characters.

+Looking at the IPv4 address that  has three digit value for each octet,

-<span title="first octet" style='color: hotpink;'>xxx</span> . xxx . xxx . xxx
+<span title="first octet" style='color: hotpink;'>xxx</span>. xxx . xxx . xxx ,
+we can see that there can be three positions in a octet, 123.123.123.123, bracket expressions are used to make sure that the pattern is look at each position of the string and comparing it the digit value that is defined by the bracket contents.

-Each octet can have digit value between 0-255, a valid IPv4 address octet can have three positions,
+Each octet can have a decimal value between 0-255, a valid IPv4 address octet can have up to three positions for each digit, _ _ _ . xxx . xxx . xxx . xxx

 In our expression the brackets are used to determine three range groups.
-IPv4 addresses can not be a number greater than 255, the first range check is `25[0-5]` this is saying that there should be a 2, a 5, and something that can be 0 or 5 or the numbers that range between it, 255-250.
-This is saying that that number in the position of the range can only be after the `25_`, not `2_5`, or `_25`, because it matches at a specific position.
+IPv4 addresses can not be a number greater than 255, the first range check is `25[0-5]` this is saying that the pattern it is checking for is 2, 5, and something that can be 0 or 5 or the numbers that range between it, 255-250.
+The bracket is in the third position this means the digit can only be in the position after the `25_`, not `2_5`, or `_25`, because it has to matches at a specific position.

 The second range group is `2[0-4][0-9]`, this says that fist there is a 2 and in the next position is something between `0-4` and in the third position there is